PhilDL/ts-ghost/packages/ts-ghost-content-api/README.md

 ## Building Queries

-Calling any endpoint like `authors`, `posts`, etc (except `settings` endpoint) will give a new instance of a QueryBuilder containing two methods `read` and `browse`.
+Calling any resource like `authors`, `posts`, etc (except `settings` resource) will give a new instance of a QueryBuilder containing two methods `read` and `browse`.

-This instance is already built with the associated Schema for that endpoint so any operation you will do from that point will be typed against the asociated schema.
+This instance is already built with the associated Schema for that resource so any operation you will do from that point will be typed against the asociated schema.

 `browse` and `read` methods accept a config object with 2 properties: `input` and an `output`.
 These params mimic the way Ghost API Content is built but with the power of Zod and TypeScript they are type-safe here.